Wataridori to Katatsumuri

 (渡り鳥とカタツムリ, Wataridori to Katatsumuri) is a Japanese manga series written and illustrated by Makoto Takatsu.
 It began serialization on Wani Books' NewsCrunch website in October 2019.
-An anime television series adaptation has been announced.
+An anime television series adaptation is set to premiere in 2027.

+Plot

+Unpei Mochizuki has been working at a machine parts wholesaler for nearly two years, but one day, he makes a mistake that causes a lot of trouble for a client.
+Ashamed, Unpei wants to drive somewhere far away.
+Along the way, he meets a girl named Tsugumi Nagisa.

 Media

 Manga

 Written and illustrated by Makoto Takatsu, Wataridori to Katatsumuri began serialization on Wani Books' NewsCrunch website on October 30, 2019.
-Its chapters have been compiled into five tankōbon volumes as of August 2025.
+Its chapters have been compiled into six tankōbon volumes as of March 2026.